 - Click the icon to pass the selected filter from the available filters to the selected ones.

-The page reloads, and the Suppress Rule Name filter is added at the lower-left corner.
+The page reloads and the Suppress Rule Name filter is added in the lower left corner.

 See Searching Alarms for more information about the icons below the filters.